NVJ9SINGHNAVJOT/media-docker/README.md

 - **Using local machine dependencies**

 1. Install golang (if not already installed).
-2. Install the required modules and start server.
+2. Install the required modules and components.
+3. If you have Apache Kafka installed locally, skip *task dev-kafka* step.
+Otherwise, start Docker (Apache Kafka is used in this project with Docker)
    ```
    cd media-docker
    task i
+   task dev-kafka
+   task create-topics-development
+   task consumer
    task server
    task client
    ```